How to Effectively Write Up Meeting Minutes

 This helps you execute the next point easier too.

-Most importantly, minutes must be entirely neutral and not express any preference of ideas or attendees.
-The document you produce should provide an unbiased overview of the discussions had and the decisions made.
+Most importantly, minutes must be entirely neutral and not express any preference of ideas, attendees and decisions made.